friedbunny/noir/README.md

-# Dark Style for Mapbox GL
+# Noir — a Dark Style for Mapbox GL

-For use with some implementation of [Mapbox GL](https://www.mapbox.com/mapbox-gl/), such as [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js/).
+For use with some implementation of [Mapbox GL](https://www.mapbox.com/mapbox-gl/), such as [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js/) or [Mapbox GL Native](https://github.com/mapbox/mapbox-gl-native/).

 This style is meant primarily to be used as a base for overlays, rather than detailed wayfinding.